-Many of us are afraid of these components because of our primal nature, that dictates us to constantly seek activeness, togetherness and sound.
-This is why experiencing the traits of the Great Void of the Universe is something that currently only few of us can do for extended periods of time, without experiencing negative feelings such as boredom, sadness, frustration and so forth.
+Many of us are afraid of these components because of our primal nature, which dictates that we constantly seek activity, togetherness, and sound.
+This is why experiencing the traits of the Great Void of the Universe is something that currently only a few of us can do for extended periods of time, without experiencing negative feelings such as boredom, sadness, frustration, and so forth.

-The "full" life, created by conformity and hedonism, is a life that most of it exists not in the World Beyond the Mind, but in our subjective and inter-subjective experience, not in the objective reality, whose existence is independent of any subjective form, and of any purpose.
-The objective reality can exist without inherit purpose, for many objects which inhabit it, can endure existence for a potentially indefinite period of time, without any reasoning beyond scientific evolution of chronology.
+The "full" life, created by conformity and hedonism, is a life that most of it exists not in the World Beyond the Mind, but in our subjective and inter-subjective experiences, not in the objective reality, whose existence is independent of any subjective form, and of any purpose.
+For many objects that inhabit it, objective reality can exist without inherent purpose for an indefinite period of time, with no reasoning beyond scientific evolution of chronology.

-Therefore, the chair that you’re sitting upon has the potential to endure years after years of existence, even after a potential demise of the human race - and still exist and endure.
-The said chair does not crave the desire to live, nor it attempts to escape from the universal sovereignty of the Great Void - making the unanimated far more superior and stronger than we subjective beings are.
+Therefore, the chair that you are sitting on has the potential to endure years after years of existence, even after the potential demise of the human race.
+It does not crave the desire to live, nor does it attempt to escape from the universal sovereignty of the Great Void.
+This makes inanimate objects far more superior and stronger than we subjective beings are.

-The more we are to adjust ourselves to cope with the Great Void, by refusing to escape from it as our primal nature dictates to us, the more we shall increase our independence from our desperation to constantly seek external interaction, and from the unnecessary cycle of desire-and-suffering that may end only when we are to die.
+The more we adjust ourselves to cope with the Great Void, by refusing to escape from it as our primal nature dictates, the more we shall increase our independence from our desperation to constantly seek external interaction, and from the unnecessary cycle of desire and suffering that may end only when we are to die.

 If you wish to become a more autonomous, less suffering individual, seek space, seek seclusion, and seek silence, and then you will crave less and less to escape from the eternity of the Great Void.
 This process can be defined as the "metaphorical undead-ization."